QuentinRouchet/Create-a-game-in-JS/README.md

 ## Game presentation

-In Doodled Jump you can jump, fall, and start over.
+In Doodle Jump you can jump, fall, and start over.
 The goal of the game is to try to go as high as possible and always get a better score than before.
 If you fall, you start over.

 ## The tutorial